 City educators offer a water education program, "Bellingham Water School", for 5th grade students centered on watersheds, the Lake Whatcom Watershed, the drinking water and wastewater treatment processes, water conservation and stormwater pollution prevention.
-Bellingham Water School was conducted at 13 classes in 8 schools, reaching 425 students in spring of 2022; the entirety of the program was school-based due to COVID-19.
-In Fall of 2022 Bellingham Water School offered full-day field trips to Lake Whatcom and the Water Treatment Plant again, reaching 11 classes in 5 schools to 275 students.
+Bellingham Water School was conducted at 25 classes in 10 schools, reaching 625 students in spring of 2023.
+In Fall of 2023 Bellingham Water School offered full-day field trips to Lake Whatcom and the Water Treatment Plant again, reaching 18 classes in 9 schools to 450 students.

 The program involves a tour of water treatment facility, in-class hands-on activities about watersheds, and a school yard mapping exercise where students learn which surfaces of their school's campus create stormwater and which surfaces allow for infiltration.

-The City contracted with RE Sources for Sustainable Communities' Sustainable Schools program to offer action projects post Water School.
-All classes have the option of doing a litter cleanup, storm drain marking, creating art about water conservation and stormwater pollution prevention, or a project of their own design.
+All classes have the option of doing an action project to cap off their experience.
+Resources are provided a litter cleanup, storm drain marking, creating art about water conservation and stormwater pollution prevention, or a project of their own design.